cmu-delphi/delphi-epidata/docs/api/covidcast.md

 The base URL is https://delphi.cmu.edu/epidata/api.php.

 Several [API clients are available](#api-clients) for common programming languages, so you do not need to construct API calls yourself.
+Alternately, [see below](#example-urls) for example API URLs and query responses.

 See [this documentation](README.md) for details on specifying epiweeks, dates, and lists.